 If you'd rather not play the long game and get more search visibility right now, you may want to double down on your paid search strategies.
 Google Ads appear above organic search results on Google SERPs and are charged per click.
 It will be displayed until a set budget is depleted.

 A successful Google Ad involves bidding on the right keywords (those that receive good search volume, are not too broad, and are not too competitive) and targeting the right audiences — within a certain geographical area, for example.
 Landing page quality is key to conversions, so all the UX advice we mentioned earlier still applies!

 Google LSAs — or Local Service Ads — appear on Google SERPs even higher than regular Google Ads in groups of three (desktop) or two (mobile).
 Advertisers are charged per lead rather than per click and there is no bidding on search terms; Google serves up the most relevant one automatically (like organic search results).
 To participate, you'll have to register for a Google LSA account and would be well-advised to apply for a Google Guaranteed badge.

-Roughly half of all searches are made with local intent, so if there is a physical location or service area associated with your business, claiming, verifying, updating, and maintaining your Google My Business listing is of paramount importance.
-That's because the information in your GMB listing influences ranking not only on Google SERPs, but on Google Maps and Local Services Ads as well.
+Roughly half of all searches are made with local intent, so if there is a physical location or service area associated with your business, claiming, verifying, updating, and maintaining your Google Business Profile listing is of paramount importance.
+That's because the information in your GBP listing influences ranking not only on Google SERPs, but on Google Maps and Local Services Ads as well.

 If managed properly, your business could be featured in the Local 3 Pack as one of the standout businesses in your category — framed prominently at the very top of Google search results.
 ASAPmaps can get you there, putting the process on autopilot.